Judgement of Paris: Mythic narrative

 With Hermes as their guide, the three candidates bathed in the spring of Ida, then met Paris on Mount Ida.
-While Paris inspected them, each attempted with her powers to bribe him; Hera offered to make him king of Europe and Asia, Athena offered wisdom and skill in war, and Aphrodite, who had the Charites and the Horai to enhance her charms with flowers and song (according to a fragment of the Cypria quoted by Athenagoras of Athens), offered the world's most beautiful woman (Euripides, Andromache, l.284, Helena l.
+While Paris inspected them, each attempted with her powers to bribe him; Hera offered to make him king of Europe and Asia (Eurasia), Athena offered wisdom and skill in war, and Aphrodite, who had the Charites and the Horai to enhance her charms with flowers and song (according to a fragment of the Cypria quoted by Athenagoras of Athens), offered the world's most beautiful woman (Euripides, Andromache, l.284, Helena l.
 676).
 This was Helen of Sparta, wife of the Greek king Menelaus.
 Paris accepted Aphrodite's bribe and awarded the apple to her, receiving Helen as well as the enmity of the Greeks and especially of Hera.
 The Greeks' expedition to retrieve Helen from Paris in Troy is the mythological basis of the Trojan War.
 According to some stories, Helen of Troy was kidnapped by Paris and a group of Trojans; in others, she simply followed Paris willingly because she felt affection for him, too.